 Scheduling:

-Because the frogs only tend to move when it's above 45 and raining, on most of your nights your team leader will tell you there is no need to come.
+Because the frogs only tend to move when it's above 45 and raining, on 60-75% of your nights your team leader will tell you there is no need to come.
 Regardless of the presumed situation, we need you to keep your night open each week until you receive final instruction from your leader since it is very hard to predict in advance whether or not the weather will be conducive to frog movement.
 It is very disheartening to the team leaders (and the frogs) when we find out at the last minute that you won’t be able to make it when you are very needed.

 If you aren’t going to be available on one of your assigned nights, please give your team leader enough notice that they can find a substitute.